 ALGEBRA IS A METHOD OF WRITTEN CALCULATIONS that help us reason about numbers.
 At the very outset, the student should realize that algebra is a skill.
 And like any skill -- driving a car, baking cookies, playing the guitar -- it requires practice.
 A lot of practice.
 Written practice.
 That said, let us begin.

 The first thing to note is that in algebra we use letters as well as numbers.
 But the letters represent numbers.
 We imitate the rules of arithmetic with letters, because we mean that the rule will be true for any numbers.

 Here, for example, is the rule for adding fractions:

-The letters a and b mean The numbers that are in the numerators.
-The letter c means The number that is in the denominator.
+The letters a and b mean: The numbers that are in the numerators.
+The letter c means: The number in the denominator.
 The rule means:

 "Whatever those numbers are, add the numerators

 Algebra is telling us how to do any problem that looks like that.
 That is one reason why we use letters.